 Stock Comparison

-In this analysis, I will review the weekly stock price movements of Nordson Corporation (NDSN) and Columbus McKinnon Corporation (CMCO), highlighting significant price dynamics and trading behavior over the past year.
+In this section, I will analyze the weekly stock price movements of Nordson Corporation (NDSN) and Columbus McKinnon Corporation (CMCO) over the past year, highlighting key price dynamics and trends.

 Trend Analysis